News & Events

 Whether your holiday plans include family dinners, trips to visit friends or quiet time at home, they can mean increased energy use and utility bills.
 Check out these seasonal energy-saving tips from Virginia Energy Sense.

-- The refrigerator loses its cool every time the door opens.
-To save energy and cut down on trips back and forth, gather all your ingredients in one trip, and make sure the door shuts securely when closed.
+- Refrigerators lose their cool every time their doors open.
+To save energy and cut down on trips back and forth, gather all your ingredients in one trip and make sure the door shuts securely when closed.

 - If you are hosting a large gathering, set your thermostat down a few degrees.
 Because more bodies translate into more heat, you can keep everyone comfortable and keep your heating bill in check.

 - Consider using the microwave instead of the oven when cooking side dishes.
 Microwaves use up to 50 percent less energy than conventional ovens.